deckmon/airflow-dag-creation-manager-plugin/README.md

 1. Create the plugins folder if it doesn't exist.
     + The location you should put it is usually at {AIRFLOW_HOME}/plugins.
 The specific location can be found in your airflow.cfg file:

         plugins_folder = /home/{USER_NAME}/airflow/plugins

 2. Download the code
-    + ULR to Download From:
+    + URL to Download From:

         https://github.com/lattebank/airflow-dag-creation-manager-plugin/archive/master.zip

 3. Unzip the file and move the contents of the plugins folder into your Airflow plugins directory